Chinaman: In popular culture

-Usage in place names
+Place names

 Australia

 There are many places in Australia named "Chinaman's Creek".
-These are located in New South Wales, Queensland, South Australia, Victoria and Western Australia.
+These are located in New South Wales, Queensland, South Australia, Victoria, and Western Australia.
 For example, due to the Brisbane suburb of Albany Creek being formerly known as "Chinaman's Creek", the local state school (Albany Creek State School, renamed in 1887) went through two different names: Chinaman's Creek State School (from 25 January 1875) and Chinaman's Creek Provisional School (from 1883), plus a local road (Albany Creek Road) was formerly named "Chinaman's Creek Road".

 There are also three beaches named "Chinaman's Beach", one in Evans Head, New South Wales, another in Mosman, New South Wales (a suburb of Sydney) and another in Jervis Bay, Jervis Bay Territory.

 There is an island in the Murray River near Yarrawonga, Victoria named "Chinaman's Island", as well as an island named "Chinaman Island" in Western Port, Victoria.

 There is a lagoon in Miles, Queensland named "Chinaman's Lagoon".

 There is a campsite in the Blue Mountains of New South Wales known as "Chinaman's Gully".

 The name "Chinaman's Hill" is used by two hills in New South Wales, one in East Kurrajong, Sydney and the other located in the Great Dividing Range, west of Byron Bay.
 The former is named after the Chinese Australians who settled the area in the 20th century.

 Chinaman's Hat is a structure in Port Phillip Bay, Victoria.
 This is also the name of a rock formation on Mount Wilson in New South Wales.

 Chinamans Hat Island is an island off the south coast of the Yorke Peninsula of South Australia.

 Chinaman Wells is a locality in South Australia, also off the Yorke Peninsula.

 The town of Timor in central Victoria has gone through several different names over its history, one of them being "Chinaman's Flat".

 There are two bays in Tasmania whose names contain the term, Chinaman Bay and Little Chinaman Bay.

 There are two Australian places (one in New South Wales and one in Victoria) named "Chinaman's Knob".